Markets Jittery Over U.S.-China Trade Fight

 Fear and uncertainty over a growing trade dispute with China continued to weigh on investors Wednesday, with markets opening sharply lower before recovering by early afternoon.

-The major U.S. indices — the Dow, S&P 500, and Nasdaq — all fell more than 1 percent in morning trading, but made up most of that ground by midday.
-The Dow was down 115 points, or about half a percent, and the S&P 5oo was nearly unchanged at 1:55 p.m.
-ET.
+The major U.S. indices — the Dow, S&P 500, and Nasdaq — all fell more than 1 percent in morning trading, but rebounded to close higher.
+The Dow Jones industrial average finished the day up 231 points, or 1 percent, and the S&P 5oo closed up 1.1 percent.

 The turmoil followed Beijing's announcement on Wednesday of proposed counter-tariffs on some $50 billion worth of American products.
 This came hours after the Trump administration released more details on tariffs of about 25 percent on a range of Chinese goods, also worth $50 billion.